marcel-goldschen-ohm/NEU-365P-385L-Spring-2022/README.md

     * :paperclip: [Scikit-learn](https://scikit-learn.org/stable/)
 * Mar-24-R: Polynomial regression and General Linear Models (GLMs)
     * :cyclone: You will see how polynomial regression can be recast as an ordinary linear regression.
-    * :cyclone: You will see how to use a GLM for Poisson and logistic regression.
+    * :cyclone: You will see how to use a GLM for Poisson and Logistic regression.
     * :pencil2: Regression :alarm_clock: due Apr-01-F
 ---
 * Mar-29-T: Underfitting vs. overfitting and cross validation